 You know by measuring your performance as you do with every other marketing technique.
 For content marketing specifically, you should be using key performances indicators (KPIs.)

 KPIs measure performance for a certain strategic goal over a specific amount of time.
+They are used by SaaS companies to figure out how well their content marketing strategy is working out.
 While metrics track specific actions, KPIs measure overall performance with respect to a specific goal.
-A metric and a KPI aren’t the same thing, but metrics are used in KPIs.
+A metric and a KPI aren’t the same things, but metrics are used in KPIs.

 There are countless different KPIs that you can create for your content strategy’s needs, but all of these different indicators can be categorized under eleven main types: